Hypoxia, Safety and Performance

 Paragliding is an air sport that has developed over the last 40 years into one of the most widely practiced forms of free flight.
 There are an estimated 127,000 active paraglider pilots worldwide.

-Flights of over 100km across country are regularly made, using dynamic (soaring) lift and thermal updrafts, with the current open distance record standing at 514km.
-Paraglider pilots have flown from the summit of Everest, ascended in thermals to over 7,000m and gained as much as 4,526m of altitude in a single flight.
+Flights of over 100km across country are regularly made, using dynamic (soaring) lift and thermal updrafts, with the current open distance record standing at 568km.
+Paraglider pilots have flown from the summit of Everest, ascended via thermal and soaring lift to over 8000 m without oxygen, and gained as much as 4,526m of altitude in a single flight.
 Beyond recreational flying, paragliding has active and closely-contested cross-country and acrobatic competition scenes where increased safety and performance advantages are constantly sought.

 What the advantages of paragliding for hypoxia research?